Electrical Controls and Safety

 He has various IEEE publications, is a technical reviewer for many IEEE journals and is a certified electrical safety trainer for GE.
-Khaled has been the recipient of GE Management Award and has many leadership certifications from GE Leadership Development Centre at Crotonville.
+Khaled has received the GE Management Award and has many leadership certifications from GE Leadership Development Centre at Crotonville.

-As a certified electrical safety trainer by GE Corporate, Khaled has taught many technical courses across Canada, USA, Asia and Middle East to industrial customers, electrical consultants and electrical utilities customers.
+As a certified electrical safety trainer by GE Corporate, Khaled has taught many technical courses across Canada, the USA, Asia and the Middle East to industrial customers, electrical consultants and electrical utility customers.